 The Open University has been inspiring people to be their best, confident selves for over 50 years, through widening access to learning and professional development.
 Our collaboration with the OU Business School started in 2014 with the design and production of an online coaching skills course “Coaching for Performance”.
 Since then, we have supported management training for Executive Education clients and collaborated on the development of two additional courses “Coaching for resilience” and “Developing a coaching culture” which launched in August 2021.
+In 2023 we were delighted to announce the launch of the latest two iterations of our course partnership: Introduction to business and workplace coaching and Developing a Coaching Culture.

 The OU motto is 'Learn and Live'.
 Together we're bringing MF Learning to life; seeing coaching skills flourish in a more diverse range of situations.